Henna Tattoo: Beauty and Knowledge

 - The use of Henna originated in areas of the world such as India, the Middle East, and Northern Africa.

-- Adverse health reactions to henna tattoos are not common, but it’s ingredients have been known to cause allergic reactions such as blistering, redness, and irritation.
+- Adverse health reactions to henna tattoos are not common, but its ingredients have been known to cause allergic reactions such as blistering, redness, and irritation.
 Henna is also dangerous for persons with G6DP deficiency.

 Stay connected with news and updates!